samkenxstream/SAMkenxVertexalgoAI/README.md

 ## Contributing

 Contributions welcome!
-See the [Contributing Guide](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/master/CONTRIBUTING.md).
+See the [Contributing Guide](https://github.com/GoogleCloudPlatform/vertex-ai/blob/master/CONTRIBUTING.md).

 ## Getting help

-Please use the [issues page](https://github.com/GoogleCloudPlatform/vertex-ai-samples/issues) to provide feedback or submit a bug report.
+Please use the [issues page](https://github.com/GoogleCloudPlatform/vertex-ai/issues) to provide feedback or submit a bug report.

 ## Disclaimer

 This is not an officially supported Google product.
-The code in this repository is for demonstrative purposes only.

 ## Feedback